sureshreddy-per/backend/refined_flow.md

     - Buyers can easily set daily price ranges and see updated offers instantly.
 6. **Localization**
     - Multi-language support for produce names, synonyms, and UI strings.
-    - Category-specific parameter names (e.g., “Moisture Content”) can also be translated if desired.
+    - Category-specific parameter names (e.g., "Moisture Content") can also be translated if desired.

 ---